caiks/WBOT02/README.md

 Conclude that balanced is better than fixed in that it is interested in faces more, although the representations resemble the bucketed more.
 Also 10-valent is better than 5-valent even though the model is twice as large and the path length is nearly 4 greater.
 The lower multipliers of 5-valent seem to be specialising in something other than faces.

 So far 61 is the best model wrt interesting features.

+The conclusion to this stage is that we are beginning to see features classified together with the compute resources so far, but we will need new substrates and structures to make further progress especially because proper classification requires dynamic gradients and ideally temporal agent manipulation to separate objects from background.
+For example ornaments sitting on shelves are not grouped together as bowls, vases, statuettes, etc regardless of the shelf.
+Multi-scale will be able to improve this for faces which appear frequently at different distances but objects infrequently seen in film noir would require embodied interactional experience - the sort of knowledge acquired by infants playing with toys.

 future developments -